 East coast fever, an acute disease of cattle, is the single largest cause of mortality and lost production (over 1 million head per annum) in 13 countries of sub-Saharan eastern and central Africa.
-Caused by Theileria parva - along with Corridor disease and January disease - it is not a zoonosis but is usually characterized by high fever, swelling of the lymph nodes, dyspnoea, and high mortality.
+Caused by Theileria parva - along with Corridor disease and January disease — it is not a zoonosis but is usually characterised by high fever, swelling of the lymph nodes, dyspnoea, and high mortality.
 Theileria are obligate intracellular protozoan parasites that infect both wild and domestic Bovidae and are spread by ticks.
 Their complex life-cycle requires both vertebrate and invertebrate hosts.

 The T. parva parasite is transmitted by the tick vector, Rhipicephalus appendiculatus, so disease occurrence is limited to its geographic distribution.